bernd-clemenz/cmdq/README.md

 ```

 Same goes for the SOAP-Webservice parts.
 In version 1.0.1 a sample Webservice
 connection is added.
-Based proy classes generated from a WSDL and a Maven
+Based on proxy classes generated from a WSDL by a Maven
 plugin.
 The integration of SOAP-handling is left to Springs SOAP-template
 functionality.
 As the SOAP classes are also removed from Java-SE we add them.
 Otherwise you end with some 'ClassNotFound' exceptions.